margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Write about a time you felt alone. ##
 Alone, alone, alone, alone all the time I seemed like the epitome of a "damsel in distress".
 I made it very obvious to people that I was crying inside.
 I annoyed people.
 I held prejudices, and biases, and grievances, but I uncovered them; and I realized that I am never alone.
 People live all around me.
 I can be and am being a neighbor everyday in the neighborhoods, even the unsafe ones.

-## Where I am weak, you are strong ##
-Where I am weak, you are strong
-Where I am broken, you are whole
-Where I am alone, you are there
-Where I have failed, you know me
-Where I am broken, you are full
-Where I have said something wrong, you speak the truth Where I am hurt, you provide love

-## A Long Road ##
-There's a long road ahead
-It's uncertain where it's heading
-I set my head straight with a vision
-I hope to move through with love and hope

-There's a long road ahead
-I hope to move through committed
-There are new views and new jobs
-There is old to resurrect and re-appreciate

-## It's Ok ##
-It's ok to cry
-It's ok to feel
-It should feel good to sing

-Thank you for holding the door and making me feel like a lady Thank you for touching my heart and making me remember home Thank you for the head nod and helping me feel cool Thank you for the concern for my health and helping me recover Thank you for asking me to dance and not making me feel bad

-The love and the smile is in the silence
-The anger is in the lack of voice
-In the bitterness and the loss, I found a voice that you happened to save

-The freedom is in the independence
-The spirit is all around
-The healing is in the mystery of the whirlwind of it all

-## After all That Work ##
-After all that work I had done,
-After all those thoughts I had thought,
-It was a slap in the face
-for you to try to tell me who I was again, and speak for me
-I have a voice
-I did good work
-You are not my benefactor
-Thank you

-## She ##
-She had it all
-She was the babe
-She had the voice
-And she had the career

-I was a sinner
-I could barely speak or sing
-I was so flawed, so lacking, so desperate
-I was not the babe

-## The Tease ##
-He only spoke when it was convenient
-He knew my deepest flaws
-He knew my worst fears
-He knew my loudest secrets
-He knew my strongest weak points
-He knew just how to strike a chord with all that was wrong with me and make me change

-## A Real Man ##
-A real man would say go for it, do it
-There's nothing wrong with you
-You have it all within baby
-I believe in you
-I see the good in you
-I know who you are down deep

-A real woman would say go for it, do it, it's yours There's something great and insightful reflected in you You have it all within, my friend
-I care for you
-I see the light in you
-I know who you are down deep

-## Truth or Dare ##
-So… once I thought I was Queen Elizabeth I because I knew my mom was Queen of Cotton Carnival and I felt like I was playing cat and mouse with a guy who knew all about politics and then it came back full circle with a little Truth or Dare I went along, and played a little Truth or Dare Some people equate #TruthorDare as rape culture

-Truth is…I dared to go along with the Truth or dare and tell this guy I had a crush on him he did not care
-#IWasJustAFan
-#IWasJustAListener
-#IWasJustAClient
-#IWasJustAnIntern
-then I discovered that the Truth is….people betray people and the Truth is….I threatened to kill people…over Church Bullying, the South, and the Confederacy
-The Truth is…I discovered that my ancestors were the Confidante to Thomas Jefferson and discovered the Cumberland Gap, Plateau and I dared to kiss someone on the heart when feeling teased the Truth is…that the Truth echoes on and on, resounding forever throughout the universe, touching the ends of the earth, the roots of the ground, the depths of the home The Truth is…I love democratization
-Truth is...I used to dream of writing a book, and write a song, or incorporate history and culture into office design, but all I hear is

-I am Racist, I am Entitled, I Can't Write, I am Unethical, I can't sing, I am Reactive, I am Dull, I have Messed Up, I owe people something, or People will speak for me "She is ...."

 ## If you could do one thing every day for the rest of your life, what would it be, and why? ##
 For the rest of my life, if I could do something, I would take up the life of a naturalist.